 (1) "Air Pollution" means the presence in the ambient air of one or more air contaminants in sufficient quantity and of such characteristics and duration as to injure human health or welfare, plant or animal life, or property, or that unreasonably interferes with the comfortable enjoyment of life or property.

 (2) "Air Quality Facility" means an air quality facility as defined in division (G) of section 3706.01 of the Revised Code.

-(4) "Eligible Small Business" means any individual, firm, partnership, association, or corporation, or any combination thereof operating a business having all of the following characteristics:
+(5) "Eligible Small Business" means any individual, firm, partnership, limited liability company, association, or corporation, or any combination thereof operating a business having all of the following characteristics:

 (a) Principal place of business in the state;

 (b) Maintains offices or operating facilities in the state;

 (c) Employs one hundred or fewer employees;